 To remain competitive, Newegg must continue to enhance and improve the responsiveness, functionality and features of its online platforms, including its websites and mobile apps.
 The internet and the e-commerce industry are characterized by rapid technological evolution, frequent introductions of new products and services embodying new technologies and the emergence of new industry standards and practices, and changes in customer requirements and preferences, any of which could render Newegg's existing technologies and systems obsolete.
 Newegg may be required to devote substantial resources to developing proprietary technologies or license technologies, enhancing its existing websites and mobile apps, developing new services and technology that address the increasingly sophisticated and varied needs of its current and prospective customers and adapting to technological advances and emerging industry and regulatory standards and practices in a cost-effective and timely manner.
-The development of proprietary technology entails significant technical and business risks.
-There can be no assurance that Newegg's efforts to develop proprietary technologies will succeed or that any technology licenses will be available on commercially reasonable terms.
+The development of proprietary technologies will succeed or that any technology licenses will be available on commercially reasonable terms.
 Substantial investments will be required to remain technologically competitive, and Newegg's failure to do so may harm its business and results of operations.